zumasys/docs/site/jbase/background-processing/ph-kill/README.md

 **Original ID:** 321819
 **Internal:** No

 ## Description

-The jBASE PH-KILL command stops the specified jBASE background task process.
+The jBASE **PH-KILL** command stops the specified jBASE background task process.
 The command takes the general form:

 ```
 PH-KILL n
 ```

-where n s the port (LINE) number associated with the jBASE background task process to be terminated.
+where **n** is the port (LINE) number associated with the jBASE background task process to be terminated.

 ## Error Messages

 If a port number is not specified: